PHP Callback Methods

 $worker->onWorkerStop = array('MyClass', 'onWorkerStop');

-// If the class has a namespace, the usage would be something like this
+// If the class has a namespace, it would look like this

 // $worker->onWorkerStart = array('your\namespace\MyClass', 'onWorkerStart');